srobo/docs/programming/sr/vision/index.md

 theta
 :   This is the angle from directly in front of the camera to the vector which
-    points to the location in the horizontal plane.
+    points to the location in the horizontal plane, in radians.
 A positive value indicates a counter-clockwise rotation.
 Zero is at the centre of the image.

 phi
 :   The polar angle from the y-axis of the camera "down" to the vector which